 JustFund

 JustFund is an innovative new fintech company providing alternative financing options to traditional lenders.
 As a credit provider, they focus entirely on supporting clients.
-Other lenders will provide a loan and leave the borrower to handle repayments with best interests accruing over the life of the loan.
+Other lenders will provide a loan and leave the borrower to handle repayments with interest accruing over the life of the loan.

 As opposed to a loan provider, JustFund offers a line of credit that can be used to cover legal expenses for property and parenting matters.
 Borrowers don’t repay anything until the completion of their divorce settlement.
 The repayment is taken from your property entitlement and you only repay the funding you used.
 You’re not saddled with a loan obligation that lasts months.

 JustFund’s team is staffed by experienced family lawyers who are intimately familiar with legal financing needs.
 They ensure your funding is suited to the specifics of your case so your finances are managed as efficiently as possible.
 Poor credit or financial insecurity is no barrier to getting approved.
+Applicants may still be eligible for support even if they’ve been denied funding elsewhere.
 JustFund wants to help you secure a healthy financial future.

 Conclusion